Young Front: History

-The Young Front was founded in 1997 and incorporated not formed organizationally movement of independent youth, united in its rows tens of youth initiatives and organisations.
-Since that time the Young Front has passed a number of degrees of its development, having evolved from protest movement of 1996–1997 years in right-centrist organisation according to its political ideology.
+Young Front was founded in 1997 and initially began as a loose movement of independent youth; Palina Sharenda-Panasiuk was among its founding members.
+It brought together tens of youth initiatives and organizations under its umbrella.
+Over time, the Young Front has undergone significant development, evolving from a protest movement during the 1996–1997 period into a right-centrist organization, shaped by its political ideology.